 We need your active engagement and feedback.

 We hope that you will take the time to read the reports relevant to you and see them as positive evidence of our progress on efficacy and the impact of our products on learner outcomes.
-After you read, help us learn, and email us your feedback to firstname.lastname@example.org.
+After you read, help us learn, by emailing us your feedback to firstname.lastname@example.org.